contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Now, consecutive line breaks (which Harlowe reduces the cumulative height of) at the start of a passage are no longer the wrong height while that passage transitions in.
 (To handle this, consecutive line breaks are now made into `<tw-consecutive-br>` elements instead of `<br data-cons>` elements.)
  * Now, `(dropdown:)` explicitly uses the background of its containing hook, instead of being transparent, which the Windows version of Chrome displays as white, regardless of text colour.
  * Now, align, horizontal rule, and column syntax in the editor no longer occupies two lines unexpectedly.
+ * `(save-game:)` can now save a greater range of variable data.
+Formerly, only changers, arrays, datamaps, datasets, booleans, strings and numbers could be stored in variables when you use `(save-game:)` - other values, such as commands, colours, gradients, or lambdas, would cause an error.
+Now, it should work with every kind of supported Harlowe value (i.e. those mentioned in the documentation) except user-created commands created with `(output-hook:)` (see below).
+But, this means that save data from 3.1.0 is no longer compatible with 3.2.0.

 ####Alterations